 And, I know usually even when a mechanical doesn’t open well in testing, it usually does OK on animals because of the hide, and the body behind that hide, and the tissue being stretched really tight and so forth.

-These gave me a bit of pause and a bit of concern about how they would open.
+And, while the Trypan NC has a wide cut, they gave me a bit of pause and concern about how they would open.

 Check out the score sheet below and see how they performed in the areas that matter to you the most and see how they stack up to other mechanicals of this size.